top of page

 Otis, Jackie and Bailey

 Through these years, doing this work, some wonderful animals have come into my life (and their people too)!
-Also through the years I have developed some important skills in knowing what a pet needs beyond walking, playing and feeding.
+Also through the years I have developed some important skills in knowing what a pet might be needing in addition to walking, playing and feeding.

 IMG_1568.jpg